Neglecting website security risks more than just data — you’re putting your brand’s reputation on the line.

 1. Prevent spam

-2. Protect your website from Denial of Service (DDoS) attacks
+2. Protect your website from DDoS attacks

 3. Block brute force attacks

-4. Safeguard from XSS cross-site scripting
+4. Safeguard your site from cross-site scripting

-5. Defend against SQL injection
+5. Beware of SQL injection

-6. Install a SSL security certificate
+6. Install an SSL certificate

 8. Follow ISO 27018 compliance